tayybahafeez/chatbot_price_prediction/README.md

-# README: Chatbot for Price Prediction
+# Chatbot for Price Prediction

 ## Overview
 A Retrieval-Augmented Generation (RAG) system for handling price-specific product queries using Gemini API and LlamaIndex.